postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/mocking-with-examples.md

 We are not using any environment variables in our single saved example (P1), therefore we are going to go ahead and create a mock with `No Environment` chosen.
 It’s important to note that if your saved example has an environment variable in the URL, for example, `{{base_url}}/my/path` and you do not provide the corresponding environment when creating the mock, trying to mock that particular request will not work.

 Mocks are accessible to public by default.
-If you check the box making the mock server private, Postman Pro and Enterprise users can [share the underlying collection](/docs/postman/team-library/sharing/#sharing-collections) with the team or specific team members, and provide permissions to edit or view.
+If you check the box making the mock server private, you can share the underlying collection with the team or specific team members, and provide permissions to edit or view.

 [![mock collection modal](https://assets.postman.com/postman-docs/WS-anuhyaMock9.png)](https://assets.postman.com/postman-docs/WS-anuhyaMock9.png)